Millicharged particles from proton bremsstrahlung in the atmosphere: MCPs in the PB channel

 The cross section ${d \sigma_{\rm PB}}/{d E_{k}}$ in the PB process $pN\to \gamma^* X$ is often computed in the FWW approximation \cite{Fermi:1924, Williams:1934, Weizsacker:1934}, in which relativistic and collinear conditions are assumed for the protons and the photon \cite{Kim:1973he, Tsai:1973py, Blumlein:2013cua, deNiverville:2016rqh, Feng:2017uoz, Tsai:2019buq, Foroughi-Abari:2021zbm, Du:2021cmt}.
 These conditions are excellent approximations to physics in accelerators with an energetic proton beam.
-However, for the cosmic rays, the low energy protons are the dominant component of the cosmic flux, as indicated by the power law of $E^{-2.7}$.
-In an attempt to take into account the low energy protons, we develop a new method to compute the PB process.
-We compare our method with the FWW approximation in the Appendix\ \ref{appendix: our FWW compare}.
+However, for the cosmic rays, the low-energy protons are the dominant component of the cosmic flux, as indicated by the power law of $E^{-2.7}$.
+In an attempt to take into account the low-energy protons, we develop a new method to compute the PB process.
+We compare our method with the FWW approximation in Appendix \ref{appendix: our FWW compare}.

 In our method, we first compute the splitting kernel for the $p \to \gamma^* p$ process, by taking {the} ratio of the differential cross section of the 2-to-3 process, $p (p_1) \bar{p} (p_2) \to p (p_3) \bar{p} (p_4) \gamma^* (k)$, where the momentum for each particle is given inside the parenthesis, to the total cross section of the corresponding 2-to-2 process, $p \bar{p} \to p \bar{p} $.
 Both processes are mediated by an s-channel photon.
-Thus one has\footnote{{See also Ref.\ \cite{Foroughi-Abari:2021zbm} for a similar treatment, but for t-channel pomeron exchange diagrams in relativistic limits.}}
+Thus one has\footnote{See also Ref.~\cite{Foroughi-Abari:2021zbm} for a similar treatment, but for t-channel pomeron exchange diagrams in relativistic limits.}